hermannsblum/kindle_infoscreen/README.md

 Confirmed support was reported for:

-- Kindle Paperwhite 3
+- Kindle Paperwhite 1 & 3

-Missing support was reported for:

-- Kindle Paperwhite 1 (which [does not support the file url](https://www.mobileread.com/forums/showthread.php?t=24127), but could still access the interface when the `index.html` is hosted on a local webserver)

 # Additional Options